EEEManchester/MallARD_Pixhwak/README.md

 * Add a virtual joystick:
 Click Q icon -->  Application settings --> General --> tick virtual joystick ![Screenshot from 2021-07-20 17-09-21](https://user-images.githubusercontent.com/77399327/126358419-3b18b2d9-4661-4400-aa69-0b49365d3181.png)
 * Arm and using the virtual joystick to make the thruster move:
-Use JOYSTICK_PWM_CONTROL frame and when you put input on x thruster 1 should meve but no others. input on y only thruster 2 moves . input on yaw only thruster 3 moves. input on z only thruster 4 moves.
+Use JOYSTICK_PWM_CONTROL frame and when you put input on x thruster 1 should move but no others. input on y only thruster 2 moves . input on yaw only thruster 3 moves. input on z only thruster 4 moves.